-At GNR this year, I was sitting around with some fellow van owners talking about ways we could incorporate some charity work or a way to give back while meeting up with our RV friends.
+At Winnebago's national rally, I was sitting around with some fellow van owners talking about ways we could incorporate some charity work or a way to give back while meeting up with our RV friends.
 One of our fellow Travato van owners, Sean Gobin, runs a charity called Warrior Expeditions and an opportunity presented itself this fall to support him.
 Warrior Expeditions had their second annual reunion hike scheduled over Veterans Day weekend and I put the word out to some fellow Travato owners to organize a crew to support the vets along their hike.
 Several people stepped up to lend a hand.

 Warrior Expeditions Travato